ardalis/ardalis-com-gatsby/src/pages/blog/domain-modeling-encapsulation.md

 No, because the nested handler class really is part of the entity that contains it, so the entity is still responsible for all of its behavior.

 Here's an example of a domain event handler that's defined inside of an entity.
-In this case it doesn't really need access to any of the entity's private state, but if it did it would have that access.
+In this case it doesn't really need access to any of the entity's private state, but if it did it would have that access. ([click here to see the full class](https://github.com/ardalis/DomainModeling/blob/main/src/DomainModeling.Web/Endpoints/Encapsulated/ToDoItem.cs))

 ```csharp
   /// <summary>